northstowekarate/northstowekarate.github.io/karate-cambridge/index.md

 - **Families** — family sessions and mixed-age training are supported; many families train together.

 Want more detail?
 Read our [What to expect](/training/what-to-expect/) guide and the full <a href="/faq/">FAQ</a> for practical information about classes, safety and grading.

+## Contact

+You can contact us via email at <a href="mailto:info@northstowekarate.com">info@northstowekarate.com</a>.
+For alternative contact details see our [Contact Us](/contact) page.

+Click below to book a free trial.

 <div class="text-center mt-4">
   <a href="/lesson-booking/" class="btn btn-brown btn-lg px-4">Book your free trial</a>